Ericsson/ove-tutorial/README.md

     $ ove list-commands
-    add                    [GIT...]                   git add -p for all/specified repositories ag                     PATTERN                    search using The Silver Searcher apply                  PATCH                      apply one OVE patch
+    add                    [GIT...]                   git add -p for all/specified repositories ag                     PATTERN                    search using The Silver Searcher ahead                  [GIT...]                   list local commits not yet published for all/specified repositories am                     FILE                       apply a bz2 archive file created with 'format-patch' apply                  PATCH                      apply one OVE patch
     authors                                           summarize authors from tracked repositories
     blame-history          PATTERN                    git log -S for all git repositories blame                  PATTERN                    git grep-blame-log combo
-    bootstrap-parallel     [PROJECT...]               run the 'bootstrap' step for all or individual projects (in parallel) bootstrap              [PROJECT...]               run the 'bootstrap' step for all or individual projects branch                 [GIT...]                   git branch -v for all/specified git repositories ...
+    bootstrap-parallel     [PROJECT...]               run the 'bootstrap' step for all or individual projects (in parallel) bootstrap              [PROJECT...]               run the 'bootstrap' step for all or individual projects ...

     # ask for help for a particular command